xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures31.md

 [this paper](http://www.cse.buffalo.edu/tech-reports/2014-04.pdf)).
 See [this manual section](../DataModeling/Documents/DocumentAddress.html#document-revision) for details.

-ArangoDB >= 3.1 can ArangoDB 3.0 database directories and will simply continue to use the old `_rev` attribute values.
+AvocadoDB >= 3.1 can AvocadoDB 3.0 database directories and will simply continue to use the old `_rev` attribute values.
 New revisions will be written with the new time stamps.

-It is highly recommended to backup all your data before loading a database directory that was written by ArangoDB <= 3.0 into an ArangoDB >= 3.1.
+It is highly recommended to backup all your data before loading a database directory that was written by AvocadoDB <= 3.0 into an AvocadoDB >= 3.1.

 Communication Layer
 -------------------

-ArangoDB up to 3.0 used [libev](http://software.schmorp.de/pkg/libev.html) for the communication layer.
-ArangoDB starting from 3.1 uses [Boost ASIO](www.boost.org).
+AvocadoDB up to 3.0 used [libev](http://software.schmorp.de/pkg/libev.html) for the communication layer.
+AvocadoDB starting from 3.1 uses [Boost ASIO](www.boost.org).

-Starting with ArangoDB 3.1 we begin to provide the VelocyStream Protocol (vst) as a addition to the established http protocol.
+Starting with AvocadoDB 3.1 we begin to provide the VelocyStream Protocol (vst) as a addition to the established http protocol.

 A few options have changed concerning communication, please checkout